 High-visibility organizations "can safely assume that situations like these will always get more publicity than they may initially realize….hence the need to act swiftly and decisively rather than waiting until the inevitable NY Times exposé," says Jenny Wang, a VP at Clyde Group.
 "I’m surprised they didn’t realize early on the ripple effects these scenarios would have," she adds.
 Hence, the need for communicators to anticipate crises.

 Bad facts occur at a moment in time, yet often they indicate a systemic issue within an organization.
 Fix the crisis at hand–and fast!–but consider the larger problem too, says Meredith L. Eaton, Red Lorry Yellow Lorry's N. America director.
 In such cases, she adds, "people need to see the organization implementing fixes to get better."

 Paine cites the UNC chancellor as an example of what not to do.
 "He issued a wordy, rambling apology [well after the fact]...and as a result, it got almost no press coverage."
 Had chancellor Kevin Guskiewicz acknowledged its mess and "articulated a bold plan to fix it, someone might have paid attention," she adds.

 That said, Paine admits it's not easy to take a long view during a crisis situation.

 "But take a step back and think about the bigger picture," Paine says.
 She believes UNC failed to consider the long-term effect of its initial Hannah-Jones decision.
-"How much talent would go elsewhere...that millions of dollars [in alumni and other donations] would be lost."
+"How much talent would go elsewhere...[and how many] millions of dollars [in alumni and other donations] would be lost?"